 - Gadgeteer Genius: According to the Wolfen's Super Smash Bros. for Nintendo 3DS trophy, Pigma worked with Andross for the ship's creation.
-Also suggested by Star Fox Guard, where he has his own mining company, operated by machines of his creation.
+This is also suggested by Star Fox Guard, where he has his own mining company, operated by machines of his creation.

-- Gonk: Even by anthro standards.
+- Gonk: In Star Fox: Assault, he's ugly even by anthro standards.
 And there are plenty of good-looking porcine anthros.

 - Good Scars, Evil Scars: Has three symmetrical scars on his forehead in Star Fox: Assault.
 Given that by this time he had been forcefully kicked out of Star Wolf and chased off, and that the leader of Star Wolf is not afraid of using his claws in a fight, it's a safe assumption that he got them from Wolf.

 - Greed: This is his most defining trait.
 It's what made him betray Star Fox and what eventually got him kicked out of Star Wolf after even they had problems with it.
 By the time of Star Fox Command, he devolved to having Revenge as another defining trait of his.